fgrosse/goldi/README.md

 **Go**ldi: **l**azy **d**ependency **i**njection framework for go.

-**Note: This library is at the very early stages of its development.**

 This library enables you to build your applications based on a dependency injection container.
 It helps to make your code modular, flexible and ensures that you can reuse components easily.